Penetration Testing

 Port Specific Vulnerabilities

-Next, the database inside the workspace we saw was the database of the Vulnerabilities that are present in the target machine and are enumerated using Nmap script scan or any of the Metasploit Auxiliary scans.
-We can search for a specific vulnerability on the service running port.
-In the demonstration below we targeted port 22 which is famous for running SSH services and we can see that we have the various probable Vulnerabilities that were detected inside the References column.
+Next, inside the workspace database, we explored the database of the vulnerabilities present in the target machine.
+These vulnerabilities are enumerated using an Nmap script scan or one of the Metasploit Auxiliary scans.
+Furthermore, you can search for a specific vulnerability on a service running on a particular port.
+In the demonstration, we targeted port 22, which is famous for running SSH services.
+As shown, we detected various probable vulnerabilities inside the References column.

 vulns -p 22